 If you want something that will keep up with you and your dog on adventures and athletic pursuits, you'll need a hard wearing and comfortable harness that’s weather resistant.

-The ROGZ Explore harness is always my first choice here.
+The ROGZ Control or Explore harnesses are a good choice here.
 Made from sporty neoprene, with a highly reflective stitching, and a support handle for climbing and trekking - it’s an ideal adventure buddy.
 The inner padding ensures that your dog remains comfortable even when worn for long periods of time.

 While a harness is a great option for your dog's safety and comfort, some might find the concept very scary.
 Especially for sensitive or fearful dogs, placing something over their head is often impractical and stressful.

-In this case, I suggest trying the Blue-9 Balance Buckle Neck harness.
+In this case, I suggest trying the 4Pooch Control Harness or the Blue-9 Balance Buckle Neck harness.
 With the Buckle-Neck, you can simply snap the strap around your dogs neck, which is a much easier concept to teach your dog to love with positive reinforcement.

 Once on, its unique design offers you the flexibility of multiple adjustment points to ensure that your dog has a properly fitting harness.
 This ensures they won’t feel any uncomfortable pinching or chafing, which might otherwise create a further aversion to harness wearing.
-Plus, you can choose from flexible leash attachments to accommodate your individual preference.
+Plus, you can choose from flexible leash attachments to accommodate your individual preference - as well as using it for car travel too!

 Top Tip - Always Measure!
 Just like us, dogs in every breed come in different sizes, and it is important to measure your dog correctly before ordering a harness.
 Follow our full guide if you want to know how a dog harness should fit, and how to measure your dog correctly.